 Ratu originally made her home along the border of Way Kambas National Park, where she came into contact with local villagers.
 Because of her dark coloration, villagers mistook Ratu for a large pig and tried to kill her, but luckily she ran away and escaped harm.
 A team of rangers, keepers and veterinarians was dispatched to find and protect Ratu, and to guide her safely to the Sumatran Rhino Sanctuary where she could experience a natural habitat while remaining safe from humans.

-Ratu, believed to be about 12 years old, became a mother for the first time on June 23rd, 2012!
+Ratu, believed to be about 14 years old, became a mother for the first time on June 23rd, 2012!
 Ratu and her male calf are doing fine so far.
-Please take look at IRF's photo gallery for regular updated photos of mother and calf.

 Ratu used to be notorious for being difficult – at least as far as rhinoceroses go!
 She was the hardest to handle, the trickiest from which to take blood, and the most difficult to maneuver from place to place.
 When she gave birth to Andalas in June 2012, Ratu turned into a focused, attentive mother who eagerly interacts with her calf and her highly skilled keepers – Sugiyono, Iswanto and Gocek.
 Although Ratu weighs 220 pounds less than her mate, Andalas, she is strong and fast, and can easily outrun him if she needs some personal space.